Photobook Community Meta-list 2025

 I also try to make the list as fair as possible.
 And a panel of photobook collectors agreed on the following rules:

 1. You might share your favourites with more than one publication, but the same book will be counted only once per person.
 2. Generally, I don’t include “Christmas gift guides” and nothing compiled before November of the previous year.
 “Best from the Arts and Design” and even “Best Art Books” don’t make the selection unless they contain a substantial amount of photobooks.
-I don’t include a list of “all books I wrote about this year” or “all I bought this year”.
-4. Historical lists (your all-time favourites) have to party elsewhere, but the 2017 book, published in November 2018, and this year’s reprint will be included.
+3. I don’t include the book you made yourself, a list of “all books I wrote about this year” or “all I bought this year”.
+4. Historical lists (your all-time favourites) have to party elsewhere, but books from November 2024, and this year’s reprints will be included.

 If you think something should change in the rules, please head to the subscriber chat and open a discussion!

 I think of this Meta-list as a list by and for people who love and support the photobook.
 I think the books here have been carefully selected.
 I also believe the Meta-list can give an image of how the photobook world is developing.
 But don’t take it too seriously, especially this year with many expert voices missing.
-The entrees are unfit for real statistics, because the individual lists are incomparable.
+The compilation is unsuitable for real statistics because the individual lists are incomparable.
 They do show the most excellent photobooks and great discoveries for everyone’s taste.
 I hope you’ll find your darlings.Your 2025 photobooks, together with ours 🙌

 Not sure what "Top Notch" is, Viory.
 I know I used it to describe Justin D. Allen's three University of Minnesota 2025 MFA final project books, but the link from the List goes only to a registration page.